Home Main menu

 (5.7 V8 Hemi, recommended for maximum performance)

-91 octane Premium (R+M)/2 recommended
+91 octane (or higher) Premium (R+M)/2 recommended

-(6.4L V8 Hemi)
+(6.2L and 6.4L V8 Hemi)

-NOTE: The use of Premium gasoline is NOT recommended for the 3.8L or 5.7L engines.
+NOTE: The use of Premium gasoline is NOT recommended for the 3.6L or 5.7L engines.
 Under normal conditions, the use of Premium gasoline will not provide a benefit over high quality Regular and Mid-grade gasoline, and in some circumstances may result in poorer performance.

-There are no grease fittings on 2011-up Grand Cherokee models.
+Lube, chassis There are no grease fittings on 2011-up Grand Cherokee models.
 Chassis lube is not required. (not required) (not required)

-Parking brake adjustment (vehicles equipped with four-wheel disc brakes) 30,000 mi.
+Parking brake Parking brake adjustment (vehicles equipped with four-wheel disc brakes) 30,000 mi.

 30 mo.